georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 * In the previous bullet, you potentially visualised an ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course.

+## Technologies Used
+  - Python & Libraries etc - what each one used for specifically
+  - Environment for development - Codeanywhere etc
+  - Version control - git etc

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
 * Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 ## Unfixed Bugs